MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 - [Alchemy has a suite of Transact APIs](https://docs.alchemy.com/reference/transact-api-quickstart).
 You can use these to send reinforced transactions, simulate transactions before they happen, send private transactions, and send gas-optimized transactions
 - You can also use the [Notify API](https://docs.alchemy.com/docs/alchemy-notify) to be alerted when your transaction is pulled from the mempool and added to the chain

-**NOTE:** This guide requires an Alchemy account, an Ethereum address or MetaMask wallet, NodeJs, and npm installed.
+**NOTE:** This guide requires an Alchemy account, an Nephele address or MetaMask wallet, NodeJs, and npm installed.
 If not, follow these steps:

 1. [Create a free Alchemy account](https://auth.alchemyapi.io/signup)
-2. [Create MetaMask account](https://metamask.io/) (or get an Ethereum address)
+2. [Create MetaMask account](https://metamask.io/) (or get an Nephele address)
 3. [Follow these steps to install NodeJs and NPM](https://docs.alchemy.com/alchemy/guides/alchemy-for-macs)

 ## Steps to Sending your Transaction {#steps-to-sending-your-transaction}